delsinm/github-actions/README.md

 # Github Actions Repository

 Github Actions for various tasks.

-Includes sample terraform for required IAM implementation.
+The terraform directory includes sample terraform for required IAM implementation required for the `terraform` and `terraform-pipeline` GitHub actions.

 ## Actions